Seeker1911/starred_python_repos/README.md

 **Most Starred Public Python Repositories**
 -----

 **Architecture**
 ---
 This project is built on Flask with Python 3 and a SQLite3 Database.
-  * It uses the Github api and PyGithub package.
+  * It uses the Github api.
   * It uses pip as the package manager.
   * It uses CSS and Bootstrap 3 for styling.